OpenConceptLab/ocl-docs/README.md

 Note: If you want to edit files locally and/or are planning to make multiple edits and want to avoid multiple commits.
 Follow the following steps

 1. Clone the repo
+2. install requirements using `pip install -r requirements.txt`
-2. Go to `docs` folder
+3. Go to `docs` folder
-3. Execute `make clean` to clean earlier changes
+4. Execute `make clean` to clean earlier changes
-4. execute `make html` and if the build is succesful it should return with -
+5. execute `make html` and if the build is successful it should return with -

   ```
   build succeeded.